Warning! There have been changes to the course - please refer to the transition information

 - Graduate Diploma of Writing (8 subjects)

-From Study Period 1 2019, the Master of Arts (Writing) will change to the Master of Writing.
+From Study Period 1 2019, the Master of Arts (Writing) changed to the Master of Writing.
 The Course Structure will remain the same with some minor changes to subjects.

 Master of Writing and nested courses including the Graduate Certificate and Graduate Diploma